-Sugary sodas have the tendency to instantly satiate you but eventually cause dehydration and elevated sugar cravings.
+Sugary sodas tend to instantly satiate you but eventually cause dehydration and elevated sugar cravings.
 They are also tough to digest and interfere with your energy levels, so it’s best to avoid them as much as you can as they are the worst foods for runners!

 2. Frozen Meals

-In today’s time-pressed lifestyle, it’s very easy to fall prey to the tempting option of frozen foods.
+In today’s time-pressed lifestyle, it’s effortless to fall prey to the tempting option of frozen foods.
 These are not only convenient but only reasonably light on the pocket.
-Pick up a wrong packet and you have given a grand welcome to humungous amounts of calories, sodium, and fats.
+Pick up a wrong packet, and you have given a grand welcome to humungous amounts of calories, sodium, and fats.
 To prevent yourself from falling into this trap, its best to check the labels carefully and especially the serving size of these packets.